braze-inc/braze-docs/_docs/_hidden/wip_partnerships/WIP_guidelines.md

 Example: `http://localhost:4000/docs/` + `/your_perma_link/`

-Your page will be viewable at: `http://localhost:4000/docs/your_perma_link/`
+Your page will be viewable at `http://localhost:4000/docs/your_perma_link/`

-Once you are done checking press Ctrl-C in the terminal, ending the rake command.
+Once you are done reviewing your edits, press Ctrl-C in the terminal, ending the rake command.

-### Commiting
+## Commiting to Github {#committing}

 Once you have made the adequate changes to your partnership doc, save your document, and commit your changes.

-Within the Braze docs GitHub repo, you will be able to find your branch.
+Within the Braze docs GitHub repository, you will be able to find your branch.
 If your document is completed and ready to review, Select `New Pull Request`, name your request your partnership name and provide any relevant information that we can use to reference when reviewing your content.

 1. Name your Pull Request as your Partnership Name
-2. Provide any relevant information that can help the Braze documentation team confirm your changes, as well as your __Braze Product Manager__ so we can reach out to them to get in contact with you about your changes, if needed.
+2. Provide any relevant information that can help the Braze documentation team confirm your changes, as well as your __Braze Product Manager__ so we can reach out to them to get in contact with you about your changes if needed.
 3. Tag @KellieHawks and the @Growth team, and our team will take a look.
 4. Add a `Done` label so that we can go ahead and evaluate your addition to the docs website.

-### Review Process
+## Review Process {#review}

-The review process may take several days, we understand other companies may have a different writing style than we do at Braze, so we will need time to make sure it aligns with the Braze voice and the specific formatting that we use.
+The review process may take several days to a week to get approved.
+We understand other companies may have a different writing style than we do at Braze, so we will need time to make sure it aligns with the Braze voice and the specific formatting that we use.

-Once the Pull Request has been approved by our writers, we will move it out of `WIP_partnerships` to the correct location in the Directory.
+Once the Pull Request has been approved by our writers, we will move it out of `wip_partnerships` to the correct location in our repository.

 And you are done!
 Thanks for contributing to Braze Docs!

+[1]: {% image_buster /assets/img/partner_template/partner_folder.png %}